Learn how to write an engaging sales pitch in any format with these examples and templates from the experts.

-You can use a combination of sales pitches on the same prospect.
+You can use a combination of sales pitches for the same prospect.
 For example, you might give an elevator pitch at a conference and send an email pitch to a prospect before finally giving a comprehensive presentation pitch.

-7 proven sales pitch examples
+7 good sales pitch examples

-1. Adam Goldstein’s two-sentence pitch
+Sales Pitch Example #1: Adam Goldstein’s two-sentence pitch

 Can you summarize your offering in one to two sentences?
 Adam Goldstein can.
-The CEO and co-founder of travel deal site Hipmunk, Goldstein was struggling to get funding for his startup.
+The CEO and cofounder of travel-deal site Hipmunk Goldstein was struggling to get funding for his startup.
 He reached out to the CEO of United Airlines with the following two-sentence pitch:

 The CEO responded directly to Goldstein within 15 minutes.
 Hipmunk went on to secure over $55 million from investors.